cybercongress/cybertensor-developer-docs/docs/learn/bittensor-building-blocks.md

   }}
 />

--  A node in a neural network is represented in a Bittensor subnet as either a subnet validator or a subnet miner.
+-  A node in a neural network is represented in a Cybertensor subnet as either a subnet validator or a subnet miner.
 A node is also referred as a **neuron** in a subnet terminology.
-A neuron is the basic computing node in a Bittensor subnet.
+A neuron is the basic computing node in a Cybertensor subnet.
 :::tip Node requirements
-For example, see [Minimum compute requirements](https://github.com/opentensor/bittensor-subnet-template/blob/main/min_compute.yml) for compute, memory, bandwidth and storage requirements for a subnet node, i.e., for a subnet neuron.
+For example, see [Minimum compute requirements](https://github.com/cybercongress/cybertensor-subnet-template/blob/main/min_compute.yml) for compute, memory, bandwidth and storage requirements for a subnet node, i.e., for a subnet neuron.
 :::
 - The classical neural network graph (shown on the left) is bipartite, i.e., a node in the input layer is connected only to a node in the next layer (hidden layer).
 A subnet graph (shown on the right) is also bipartite.
 Hence:
   - A subnet validator in a subnet is only connected to a subnet miner.
   - No two subnet validators are connected.
 Similarly, no two subnet miners are connected.
 - In the classical neural network, the inputs from the external world are connected only to the input layer, and the hidden nodes are isolated from the external world (hence, "hidden").
-Similarly, in a Bittensor subnet:
+Similarly, in a Cybertensor subnet:
   - Inputs from the external world can connect only to the subnet validators.
   - Only subnet validators are allowed to connect to subnet miners, hence isolating subnet miners from the external world.
 - **Many-to-many bidirectional**: Notice that in the classical neural network shown on the left, the connection from input layer to the hidden layer is only feedforward.
-However, in a Bittensor subnet, shown on the right, a subnet miner can directly communicate to the subnet validator.
+However, in a Cybertensor subnet, shown on the right, a subnet miner can directly communicate to the subnet validator.
 This bi-drectional communication between a subnet validator and a subnet miner forms the core of a protocol in an incentive mechanism.
 This closely resembles the architecture of a [Restricted Botlzmann Machine (RBM)](https://en.wikipedia.org/wiki/Restricted_Boltzmann_machine).

 ## Neuron-to-neuron communication